Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 • Warm waterproof hiking boots or lightweight snow boots.

-• Bring crampons on nano spikes to put over your boots for safe walking on ice and snow.
+• Bring crampons or nano spikes to put over your boots for safe walking on ice and snow.

 • Consider a protective face cream for those blustery days!
 Cold wind in Iceland can be harsh…